 GlobeTopper and Knox Wire Announce $50 Million Global Payment Partnership

-GlobeTopper and Knox Wire announce global payment partnership.
-The collaboration will power payout capabilities world-wide.
+/EIN News/ -- Houston, Texas, United States, Nov.
+29, 2022 (GLOBE NEWSWIRE) -- GlobeTopper and Knox Wire announce global payment partnership.
+The collaboration will power payout capabilities worldwide.

 They help their clients grow their businesses by providing them API access to an extensive and evolving catalog that includes brands from across the globe and a broad range of verticals.